OCA/l10n-france/account_move_mercanet_import/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of account_move_base_import, in order to handle the file format used for Mercanet online payment
+This module extends the functionality of ``account_move_base_import``, in order to handle the file format used for Mercanet online payment.

 **Table of contents**